SMAPPNYU/smapputil/README.md

 test: `python -m unittest test.test_merge_json`

---jsonload: loads input files as entire json objects, not line by line (useful for a jsonlist input or file w/ one object spaced over multiple lines)
+`--jsonload`: loads input files as entire json objects, not line by line (useful for a jsonlist input or file w/ one object spaced over multiple lines)

---jsonlist: outputs a json list instead of a json object on each line
+`--jsonlist`: outputs a json list instead of a json object on each line

 #[csv_to_json](https://github.com/SMAPPNYU/smapputilities/tree/master/py/csv_to_json)